gcornejov/wordcount-client/README.md

 ## Usage

-To use the API you need to make a request from de Client terminal, as:
+To use the API you need to make a request from the Client terminal, as:

 ```python
 python3 wordcount_client.py [--file | -f] <file_name>
 ```

-Also, you need to have a plain-text file with the words to coun in the data-in/ directory.
+Also, you need to have a plain-text file with the words to count in the data-in/ directory.

 So, create a file in the data-in/ directory: